mlewis89/wk12-MYSQL-Employee-Tracker/README.md

-# Bootcamp Challenge Week Eleven - ExpressJS: Note taking API server application
+# Bootcamp Challenge Week Twelve - MYSQL: Employee Tracker
 [![License](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

 ## Description

-The purpose of this application is to test my knowledge of Node-js and ExpressJS, by producing a simple API server to serve the public html and javascript and provide full functionality.
+The purpose of this application is to test my knowledge of MYSQL and Node-j, by producing a simple command line application to as a basic employeer tracker.

-This application makes it easy for the user to take a series of notes for viewing later.
+This application makes it easy for the user to add, veiw and delete employees, roles and departments withing their company.

-During this project I learnt how to create API routes and how to provide the required information to an exisiting front end.
+During this project I learnt how to make SQL queiries to a MYSYL database. and some more advanced functions within the inquirer package.

 ## Table of Contents